 How To Use Chopsticks In 3 Easy Steps

 Here's our easy illustrated guide on how to use chopsticks properly in just 3 easy steps.
 Learn from the chopstick experts.
 Instructions for both right and left handed people.

-Follow our simple and easy steps to eating with chopsticks, try our practice tips, check out our etiquette pointers, and in no time you'll be using them like a pro.
+Follow our easy steps to eating with chopsticks, try our practice tips, check out our etiquette pointers, and in no time you'll be using them like a pro.

 How to Hold Chopsticks Quick Summary: